dev-zzo/Spritesse/ThreeSheeps.Spritesse.PipelineExts/README.md

 This is metadata for a texture atlas containing multiple sprites; each definition provides the location and size of a sprite.
 The pivot offset is the location of the (0, 0) point within the sprite.

+Texture data will be incorporated into the resulting .xnb file.

 The engine type is `ThreeSheeps.Spritesse.Content.SpriteSheet`.

 Content files should have the `.spritesheet` extension.